CPSC 330 Lecture 9: Classification Metrics

 1. Raising the classification threshold can improve the precision of the model if it effectively reduces the number of false positives without significantly affecting true positives.

-• Calculate the true positive rate (TPR) and false positive rate (FPR) at every possible thresholding and graph TPR over FPR.
+• Compute the True Positive Rate (TPR) and False Positive Rate (FPR) at every possible threshold, and plot TPR vs FPR.

 AUC